Letters from Lodi

 Quick answer as to "why": Wine producers everywhere in the world these days are very good at what they do.
 99% of what you taste in a given wine is exactly what they want you to taste.
 The grape growing and winemaking industries have become so sophisticated, producers can engineer just anything within the scope of verbiage found on wine labels.

 Take, for example, your typical Chardonnay from an appellation in, say, California.
-Virtually every Chardonnay tastes like a fruit suggesting apples, a touch of lemon and often pineapple, which are the aromatic expectation of the Chardonnay grape's "varietal character."
+Virtually every Chardonnay tastes like a fruit suggesting apples, a touch of lemon, and often pineapple, which are the aromatic expectation of the Chardonnay grape's "varietal character."
 It will almost always have the smell of vanilla or cream, often with a tinge of charred or toasted wood — all of which comes from contact with oak barrel wood.
-The best Chardonnays from the U.S., Australia or New New Zealand, South America, or from France where the Chardonnay grape originated all have this same combination of fruit and wood, mostly because they come from excellent vineyards and are aged in oak barrels.
+The best Chardonnays from the U.S., Australia or New New Zealand, South America, or France where the Chardonnay grape originated all have this same combination of fruit and wood, mostly because they come from excellent vineyards and are aged in oak barrels.

 But what about all the Chardonnays selling for $5 to about $20 in your typical American retail or grocery store?
 Guess what: Virtually none of them are actually aged in oak barrels, even though they taste like it.
 Instead, these are wines fermented and finished entirely in stainless steel tanks and simply flavored with oak with the use of what the wine industry calls "adjuncts" — usually bags of chips or staves dipped into the tanks, custom charred with just the right amount of "toast" to replicate the smell and flavor of Chardonnay aged in barrels.

 Why does the industry do this?
-Because actual oak barrels are so darned expensive — according a recent Wine Folly report, $360 to $500 for barrels made from American grown wood, or $850 to $3,600 for the really good stuff grown and made in France.
+Because actual oak barrels are so darned expensive — according to a recent Wine Folly report, $360 to $500 for barrels made from American-grown wood, or $850 to $3,600 for the really good stuff grown and made in France.
 Yet the average consumer expects Chardonnay to taste like apples and lemon with creamy or vanillin oak embellishments — especially sensations that suggest luxurious French oak.
 Therefore, the only way this taste profile can be achieved for less than a $20 retail bottle price is with the use of amendments, which can be done artfully.

-But apples, lemon, cream and vanilla are just one part of the sensory profile of a Chardonnay.
+But apples, lemon, cream, and vanilla are just one part of the sensory profile of a Chardonnay.
 If all Chardonnays smelled and tasted exactly like that and only like that, then the world of Chardonnays would be extremely boring.
 The best or most interesting Chardonnays, in fact, are full of nuanced qualities and complexities delineating them from other Chardonnays.
 Otherwise, why buy a Chardonnay by this brand or that, or coming from this appellation or another?
 Why spend, say, $30 or $50 instead of just $5 or $10?

 That's where a little extra knowledge — particularly about how wines are made, their origins, and how they are perceived — comes in.
 Think of it like buying a car.
 A lot of cars look great; but unless you've studied or have been told about all the special features of a car, all cars are pretty much the same.
 You've got to have at least a little idea of what makes a car special the same way that it helps to understand a little more about what you are tasting in a wine.